LeonidasFromSparta/ultimate-zip/README.md

 ## About
 Fast and lightweight JavaScript Zip file library.<br/>
 Works both async or sync modes with clean and beautiful APIs.<br/>
-Written in pure JavaScript (ECMA 9 standart), transpiled with babel and backed by NodeJS zlib module without any external dependecies.<br/>
+Written in pure JavaScript (ECMA 9 standart), transpiled with babel and backed by NodeJS zlib module without any external dependecies.
-Comprehensive tests, unit and integration, as a part of the project philosophy.<br/>
+Comprehensive tests, unit and integration, as a part of the project philosophy.
 ### Motivation
-As a NodeJS web services and tools developer, I'm often working with Zip files.<br/>
+As a NodeJS web services and tools developer, I'm often working with Zip files.
-However after having a hard time finding any established, well maintaned and well tested JavaScript Zip library with simple usage,<br/>
-I decided to create one myself!
+However after having a hard time finding any established, well maintaned and well tested JavaScript Zip library with simple usage, I decided to create one myself!
 ### Philosophy
 - Easy, friendly APIs